akkie76/ComposeArchitectureSample/README.md

 This Compose Architecture Sample uses the GitHub API to fetch data.
 To use the API, you need to obtain a GitHub personal access token.
 Follow the GitHub Documentation for instructions on how to create a personal access token.

-Once you have the token, add this line to the `~/.gradle/gradle.properties file`, either in your user home directory (usually ~/.gradle/gradle.properties on Linux and Mac) or in the project's root folder:
+Once you have the token, add this line to the `~/.gradle/gradle.properties` file, either in your user home directory (usually ~/.gradle/gradle.properties on Linux and Mac) or in the project's root folder:

 ```
 github_token=<YOUR-TOKEN>